WeMakeMachines/loomse/docs/BUILDING_YOUR_STORY.md

 # Building Your Story

-All the power for developing your non-linear narrative rests inside a JSON based script file.
+All the power for developing your non-linear narrative rests inside the JSON based script file.

 You could also define separate scripts for mobile and desktop (you will have to pass in the correct script into Loomse).

+## Example Script

 You can view an [example script](loomse-story-example.json) to give you an idea of how to structure your JSON.

-Please refer to the [script schema](schemas/loomse-story.json).
+## Schema

+The [script schema](schemas/loomse-story.json) contains the entire specification of what is valid JSON.

-You can use the above schema with a validation tool such as AJV, to validate your JSON.
+You can use the schema with a validation tool such as AJV, to validate your JSON.

-## Checklist
+## Scenes and events

-- ✔️ Video assets in one or more formats (mp4, ogg, webm)
-- ✔️ Subtitle files

-## Adding a scene to the story script
+### Scenes

 In Loomse, videos are organised in "scenes".
 Before adding your video, you must create a scene.

-You can only provide 1 video per scene, but you can supply that video in multiple formats (for example `mp4`, `ogg` or `webm`).
+You can only provide one video file per scene, but you can supply that video in multiple formats (for example `mp4`, `ogg` or `webm`).

 In the following example, we create one scene called "intro":